suffolklibraries/lgc/content/collections/events/group-a-youth-vocal-group-lowestoft.md

     content:
       -
         type: text
-        text: 'The Seagull Theatre is only a 6-minute walk from the Pakefield Beach.
-The closest car park is the ' -
+        text: 'The Seagull Theatre is only a 6-minute walk from the Pakefield Beach, which is to the west of Lowestoft.
+The closest car park is the '
+      -
         type: text
         marks: